Frequently Asked Questions

 What are family reports? +

-Family reports summarize medication activity and related history for a specific family member over a time period you choose.
 They’re intended for care coordination—sharing an accurate picture between parents, or preparing information for a clinician.

 Share codes from Profile +